jrandym/CC_Fest_2025_Fall/Assignment#1/Readme.md

 # Overview
-This is a p5.js project for creating a 2D design with various shapes and colors.
+This is a p5.js project for session #2 of CC Fest Fall 2025